Games for Design and Verification (GAMES)

 Summary

-The GAMES network proposes a research and training programme for the design and verification of computing systems, using a methodological framework that is based on the interplay of finite and infinite games, mathematical logic and automata theory.
+The GAMES network proposed a research and training programme for the design and verification of computing systems, using a methodological framework that is based on the interplay of finite and infinite games, mathematical logic and automata theory.
 Further information on the scientific background and aims can be found here.
-For information about the activities of the network, see here.
+A list of activities that were conducted within the network can be found under Activities.